 What does it look like?
 Does your skin feel tight and dry if you don’t moisturise straight after cleansing?
 Are you constantly battling flaky, scaly, peeling skin regardless of the season?
 Does your concealer always settle into your flaky patches by the end of the day?
 If these problems sound familiar, you probably have dry skin.

-While all skin types can experience occasional dryness (especially in winter months), for dry skin types the struggle is all year round.
+While different skin types can experience occasional dryness (especially in winter months), for dry skin types the struggle is all year round.

 How to treat it

 The basic premise of treating dry skin is moisturise, moisturise, moisturise.
-Because your skin has trouble keeping itself lubricated, you need to layer as many hydrating products as you can to make up for it.
+Because your skin tends to have trouble keeping itself lubricated, you need to layer as many hydrating products as you can to make up for it.

 Straight after cleansing, start off with a hydrating essence or toner applied to damp skin.
 Look out for ingredients like glycerin and aloe to calm flaky patches and soothe the skin.
 Next, use a face serum formulated with hyaluronic acid to pull moisture into the skin.
 Follow up with a thick occlusive moisturiser to seal all your other hydrating products into the skin and prevent moisture loss throughout the day.

-Since dry skin lacks oil, using a face oil is vital for dry skin.
+Since dry skin lacks oil, using a face oil is vital for dry skin feeling and looking normal.
 The Poko Luxury Facial Oil is packed full of luscious botanical oils like baobab oil, moringa oil and crambe seed oil to fight the flakes and keep skin conditioned.
 Depending on your preference, you can use facial oil before or after your moisturiser.
+This will get rid of that pesky dry skin for good.

 What does it look like?
 At the end of the day, do you notice your cheeks are flaky and dull while your t-zone is shinier than a brand new penny?
 If so, you probably have combination skin.